paulohsilvapinto/aws-certify/docs/misc/docker.md

 ## Docker image

 Each container is based on a docker image, which is similar to an *OS Installation Disk*, but allows infinite customization.
+Images are typically built from a Dockerfile, which is a plaintext file that specifies all of the components that are included in the container.

 Images can be stored on public Docker repositories, such as [Docker Hub](https://hub.docker.com), or private repositories, such as the *Amazon Elastic Container Registry (ECR)*.
 Amazon ECR also has a public repository, [Amazon ECR Public Gallery](https://gallery.ecr.aws).

-It is possible to generate new images by creating a file called *Dockerfile* and building it.

 ## Virtual Machines vs Containers